 Autoimmune Versus Autoinflammatory

 Autoinflammation is the release of inflammatory chemicals into the bloodstream, and these chemicals have wide-ranging adverse effects on the tissue of the body.
 In the case of the hands, almost all the joints of the hand would hurt, and not just a specific few joints as seen in rheumatoid arthritis.
-Instead of a sharpshooter, think of autoinflammation as a shotgun that cannot hit just the center of the target but instead scatters its effect across a much larger area.
+Instead of a sharpshooter, think of autoinflammation as a shotgun that cannot just hit the target’s center but instead scatter its effect across a much larger area.

 When SIBO is present, the leakage through the small intestine walls can activate up to 80% of all white blood cells.
 These cells, in turn, release inflammatory chemicals called cytokines into the bloodstream and potentially harm any cell from head to toe.

-Besides, reversal of SIBO with rifaximin causes a rapid reduction in autoinflammation and PPA levels and results in the sudden improvement of my patients mistakenly diagnosed with PANS and PANDAS.
-Historically, the treatment of most autoimmune disorders results in a slow reversal of a patient’s symptoms.
+Besides, the reversal of SIBO with rifaximin causes a rapid reduction in autoinflammation and PPA levels and results in the sudden improvement of my patients mistakenly diagnosed with PANS and PANDAS.
+Historically, treating most autoimmune disorders results in a slow reversal of a patient’s symptoms.

 The Effectiveness of Nemechek Protocol®

-I have assisted in the care of almost 700 children with autism, developmental delay, sensory issues, and cumulative brain injury, many of which had been previously diagnosed and treated for PANS or PANDAS.
-The Nemechek Protocol® is solely focused on reducing inflammation and most notably through the reversal of SIBO using either the prebiotic fiber inulin or the non-absorbable antibiotic rifaximin.
+I have assisted in caring for almost 700 children with autism, developmental delay, sensory issues, and cumulative brain injury, many of which had been previously diagnosed and treated for PANS or PANDAS.
+The Nemechek Protocol® is focused on reducing inflammation, most notably through the reversal of SIBO using either the prebiotic fiber inulin or the non-absorbable antibiotic rifaximin.